Heriot-Watt University F.C.

-Heriot-Watt University F.C. also participates in a Community Club in partnership with two youth football clubs based in its locality, Currie Star F.C and Currie FC.
+Heriot-Watt University also participates in a Community Club in partnership with two youth football clubs based in its locality, Currie Star and Currie FC.

-The current head coach, Banji Koya, who took over at the beginning of season 2016–17, is a former Heriot-Watt striker.
+The current head coach is Patrick Cregg who took over towards the end of the 26/27 season.
 As well as coaching the First Team squad in the East of Scotland League, he also takes charge of the Under-20 and BUCS First Team squads.
-The all-time top goalscorer of the club is Northern Irishman, Chris Donnelly, who was the first HWUFC player to reach one hundred goals in East of Scotland competition.
+The all-time top goalscorer of the club is Northern Irishman Chris Donnelly, who was the first HWUFC player to reach one hundred goals in East of Scotland competition.

 Former players include Adam Crozier, British businessman and television executive (former Chief Executive of The Football Association, of Royal Mail Group and of ITV; currently Chairman of BT Group).
-In recent years, a number of the Club's former players have gone on to play for clubs in the Scottish Professional Football League.
-These include Barney Stewart (Falkirk FC, currently on loan at Dunfermline Athletic FC); Anton Dowds (Ayr United FC); Aidan Quinn, Alasdair Shrive and Craig Smith (all Montrose FC).
+In recent years, a number of former players have gone on to play for clubs in the Scottish Professional Football League.
+These include Barney Stewart (Falkirk), Anton Dowds (Ayr United), Aidan Quinn, Alasdair Shrive and Craig Smith (all Montrose).

 History

 The club was founded around 1945 as Heriot-Watt College F.C.
 After Heriot-Watt became a university and moved most of its activity to its new campus at Riccarton, (a move which was substantially complete by 1971), the club, now named Heriot-Watt University F.C., applied to join the East of Scotland Football Association and League.
 It played in the league for the first time in season 1971–72 and has continued in membership since that time.

 For the first three decades of its membership of the East of Scotland League, the club struggled to make an impact, although it did reach the Final of the East of Scotland Qualifying Cup in season 1973–74.
 The early years of the new century saw an improvement in the club's performances and for the first time it gained promotion to the Premier Division in 2005.
 The following season under head coach Billy Henderson the club won its first trophy, the East of Scotland League Cup, and finished in second place in the league, two points behind winners Edinburgh City.

 The club was relegated twice during the course of the next five seasons, but on each occasion returned immediately as First Division champions.
-A second cup success occurred in 2009 when the King Cup was won, an achievement which the Club repeated in season 2021 - 2022.
+A second cup success occurred in 2009 when the King Cup was won, an achievement which the Club repeated in season 2021–22.

-In season 2022 - 2023, playing in the Second Division of the greatly-expanded league structure which now constitutes the East of Scotland League, Heriot-Watt finished third, thereby gaining promotion to the First Division (tier two) for season 2023 - 2024.
+In season 2022–23, playing in the Second Division of the greatly-expanded league structure which now constitutes the East of Scotland League, Heriot-Watt finished third, thereby gaining promotion to the First Division (tier two) for season 2023–24.

-The club's successful youth team, which will play in the new East of Scotland Development League during 2023 - 2024, won the league in its previous manifestation, the Lowland and East of Scotland Development League, in season 2017 - 2018.
+The club's successful youth team, which will play in the new East of Scotland Development League during 2023–24, won the league in its previous manifestation, the Lowland and East of Scotland Development League, in season 2017–18.